Mary Lambert (singer)

 Mary Danielle Lambert (born May 3, 1989) is an American singer, songwriter and spoken word artist.
 She worked with Macklemore and Ryan Lewis on a track on their album The Heist.
 Lambert is the featured artist of their LGBTQ rights single, "Same Love".
 Her contributions to "Same Love" draw upon her experiences as "a lesbian growing up in a tumultuous, Christian upbringing."
 Lambert took the content she created for "Same Love" and used it to develop the song "She Keeps Me Warm" which she released on July 30, 2013.
 A music video was released on Vevo on August 24.

-Lambert's songs which are often emotional are sometimes considered a mix of Adele, Tori Amos and James Blake.
+Lambert's music has been compared to the music of Adele, P!nk, Tori Amos, and James Blake.
 Her shows are described as "safe spaces where crying is acceptable and even encouraged."
 Her debut EP, Letters Don't Talk, was released on July 17, 2012, and peaked at number 18 on the iTunes Singer-Songwriter charts.
 On December 17, 2013, Lambert released her second EP, Welcome to the Age of My Body, under Capitol Records.
 Lambert's studio album Heart on My Sleeve was released on October 14, 2014, and debuted at number 29 on the Billboard 200.

 Lambert performed at the 2016 Gay Christian Network Conference in Houston, Texas, an annual conference that draws over 1300 LGBT people from around the world, on January 8, 2016.

-Early life
+Early and personal life

 Originally from Everett, Washington, Lambert attended Mariner High School between 2003 and 2007.
 Her mother is also a recording artist.

 She was raised as a Pentecostal Christian, but her family was expelled from the church when she was six years old because her mother had come out as a lesbian.
 Later Lambert became an evangelical Christian, attending Mars Hill Church beginning when she was in high school.
 She struggled for many years to reconcile her Christianity and her sexuality, even after coming out as a lesbian at the age of 17.
 She has concluded after some time that being gay does not conflict with Christianity and that condemnation of gay people is antithetical to the Christian message.

 Lambert was sexually abused by her father and others as a child, and she has described herself as "ending up being a depressed eight-year-old".
 She taught herself how to play piano and write songs at age 6 as an escape from her traumatic and abusive household.
 Her poetry and music often discuss her early childhood traumas, sexual abuse, body image, bipolar disorder, and her sexuality.
+Lambert married her partner of four years, Wyatt Paige Hermansen, on October 22, 2022.
+On January 26, 2024, Lambert announced via social media her separation from Hermansen.
 She lives in Seattle.

 Lambert moved to Seattle in 2007 studying at Cornish College of the Arts and graduated with a Bachelor of Music in composition.